 Graham Humphries - President and Public Officer

 Graham has strong background in leadership roles as President, Chairman and Councillor with extensive experience on boards and committees.
 He is highly skilled in international project management as well as national public, commercial and residential projects.
 Graham's extensive experience in government advisory groups and committees is a valued asset.
-He is recognised as a leader for design excellence in architecture and is currently Director at Cox Architecture.
+He is recognised as a leader for design excellence in architecture.

 Sam Bryant - Treasurer